-Go sightseeing in northern Morocco starting from Tangier with its magical Medina.
-Be impressed by its mythic Hercules Caves, enjoy your time during a memorable Camel Ride, and take full advantage of the breathtaking views from Cap Spartel, the meeting point of the Mediterranean Sea and the Atlantic Ocean.
+In the first place, just go sightseeing in northern Morocco starting from Tangier with its magical Medina.
+Also, be impressed by its mythic Hercules Caves, enjoy your time during a memorable Camel Ride, and take full advantage of the breathtaking views from Cap Spartel, the meeting point of the Mediterranean Sea and the Atlantic Ocean.

-The next day, Visit Asilah and be inspired by its ever-changing street arts then be overwhelmed by the charming Medina of Tétouan.
+Continue your 3-day trip in Morocco by visiting Asilah, and be inspired by its ever-changing street arts.
+Then be overwhelmed by the charming Medina of Tétouan.
 On the third day, ascent the Rif Mountains and take in the flamboyant Chefchaouen before heading back to Tangier for the final drop-off.

 Tangier (ancient Tingis) was the capital of "Roman Morocco" or Mauritania Tingitana, and it’s at the same time the meeting point of a lot of different things: The Atlantic Ocean and the Mediterranean Sea, Africa and Europe, Orient and the Occident, and the three Abrahamic religions.
 It is this unique blend among other features that have made of Tangier the magical city we know today and that we would like you to explore with us during this private tour of 6-7 hours.